osuchanglab/autoANI/README.md

 # History

+v1.2.1 - 2016-09-21 - Added better SGE support/notes.
+SGE support is only available at Oregon State University on the [CGRB infrastructure.](https://shell.cgrb.oregonstate.edu)

-v1.2 - 2016-09-12 - Fixed ANI calculation to be true to Goris et al 2007.
+v1.2.0 - 2016-09-12 - Fixed ANI calculation to be true to Goris et al 2007.
 This results in decreased ANI values, with the more distant relationships being more affected than close relationships.

-v1.1 - 2016-07-15 - Revised ani.out.tmp file generation.
+v1.1.0 - 2016-07-15 - Revised ani.out.tmp file generation.
 First run of -finish will take a while, depending on dataset size.
 Subsequent runs (on that same dataset) will be fast.

-v1.0 - 2016-04-29 - First revision released to GitHub.
+v1.0.0 - 2016-04-29 - First revision released to GitHub.

 # Citations